Browse docs

 • pass access checks for the acting user.

-This prevents cross-tenant and cross-network misrouting.
+This prevents cross-workspace and cross-network misrouting.

 Manual WireGuard configs (Limited Mode)